Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 There are 299 steps to the top, but you can also get up there by elevator.

-• There is also not as much going on in the nightlife in this area as on the other side of the river.
+There is also not as much going on in the nightlife in this area as on the other side of the river.

-Best place to stay in Malá Strana (cheap and cozy)
+Places to stay in Malá Strana

 Miss Sophie’s Charles Bridge is close to Prague Castle and the tram runs right outside the door.